Date: April 14, 2020

 It is the best time to do hobbies.

 Express feelings with creative work during this pandemic time.
 (Coronavirus, 2020)

-Check-in with family and friends through social media.
-Play games with family, the golden time to spend quality time with family and friends and connect emotionally again.
+Check in with family and friends through social media.
+Playing games with family is the golden time to spend quality time with family and friends and connect emotionally again.

 Avoid/do not do:

-· Dairy products, Junk foods, fatty foods, smoking, an alcoholic drink, processed food, preservatives, frozen foods, Non-vegetarian products.
+· Dairy products, Junk foods, fatty foods, smoking, alcoholic drink, processed food, preservatives, frozen foods, and Non-vegetarian products.

-Note: Make sure that everyone intake food as per the requirements of the body.
-To check the recommended daily requirements of nutrients and other nutritional counselling, please consult the Nutritionist/Dietitian.
+Note: Make sure that everyone intakes food as per the requirements of the body.
+To check the recommended daily requirements of nutrients and other nutritional counseling, please consult the Nutritionist/Dietitian.